BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are

 - Femme Fatale: She has certain shades of this, flirting lightly with a target in order to draw him in.

 - Implacable Woman: The resident one for Decima Technologies, and fitting considering her resemblance to T-X. She fanatically works her way through several leads somewhat violently to find Shaw.
 When she does find her target in a crowded department store full of witnesses she immediately draws a gun and empties it in the targets direction without a second thought.

 - Improbable Aiming Skills: Gives Root a run for her money using her own access to Samaritan to effectively dodge and return fire when they engage in a shootout in a hotel lobby.

 - I Have Many Names: Samaritan rattles off a list of aliases when it targets her as she introduces herself as "Meg Watkins, Homeland Security."

-- Meaningful Name: Her surname "Rosseau" is certainly a reference to the French philosopher Jean-Jacques Rosseau, who coined much of modern political philosophy and is the Trope Namer for Rousseau Was Right.
-The irony here (in addition to the trope correlation) is that Samaritan's end goal (a world ruled entirely by a single, distant and omniscient being) are directly at contrast with Rosseau's ideas (where an ideal world would be ruled by people in a direct democracy).
+- Meaningful Name: Her surname "Rousseau" is certainly a reference to the French philosopher Jean-Jacques Rousseau, who coined much of modern political philosophy and is the Trope Namer for Rousseau Was Right.
+The irony here (in addition to the trope correlation) is that Samaritan's end goal (a world ruled entirely by a single, distant and omniscient being) are directly at contrast with Rousseau's ideas (where an ideal world would be ruled by people in a direct democracy).